 - Avoidance of Double Taxation

-At the 18th SAARC Summit held in Kathmandu, between November 26-27, 2014, the leaders of SAARC showed their firm determination to extend the regional unity for stability, prosperity and peace in the region by raising cooperation in the field of culture, finance, trade, investment, security, energy, connectivity, infrastructure, implementing most prioritized activities, programs projects in an output-oriented manner within a specified time frame.
-Further, the leaders affirmed their commitment to establishing the South Asian Economic Union (SAEU) by turns through a Free Trade Area.
+At the 18th SAARC summit, held in Kathmandu between 26-27 November 2014, the leaders of SAARC showed their firm determination to extend regional unity for stability, prosperity, and peace in the region by raising cooperation in the field of culture, finance, trade, investment, security, energy, connectivity, infrastructure, implementing most prioritized activities, programs projects in an output-oriented manner within a specified time frame.
+Further, the leaders affirmed their commitment to establishing the South Asian Economic Union (SAEU) by turning through a Free Trade Area.
 They also wished to form a Common Economic, Monetary or, a Customs Union, and achieve the prevailing preferential opportunities under SAFTA and SATIS.

-The Heads of State or Government of SAARC renewed their promise toward the regional connectivity persistently through the development and renovating all sorts of communication links, namely, airways, highways, railways, waterways, energy grids and so on for ensuring the smooth transnational exchange of services, goods, technology, capital and people.
-They further stressed on the necessity of connecting people of this region with the people of other Asian regions and other international community as a whole.
+The Heads of State or Government of SAARC renewed their promise toward regional connectivity persistently through the development and renovation of all sorts of communication links, namely, airways, highways, railways, waterways, energy grids, and so on for ensuring smooth transnational exchange of services, goods, technology, capital, and people.
+They further stressed the necessity of connecting the people of this region with the people of other Asian regions and other international communities as a whole.
 Finally, the leaders welcomed two development projects, viz, the SAARC Motor Vehicles Agreement, and the SAARC Regional Railways Agreement.

-More information on regional Economic Cooperation of SAARC can be found in the Official Website of the SAARC.
+More information on the regional Economic Cooperation of SAARC can be found on the Official Website of the SAARC.

 Cooperation in the Field of Finance: To enhance the cooperation among the SAARC Member States regarding financial matters and economic development, the finance ministers of SAARC nations have been regularly meeting.
-A number of milestones have been accomplished toward greater cooperation in financial issues within the SAARC region.
-A SAARC-ADB Inception Workshop for the SAARC Studies on Trade, Economics and Finance was held at the SAARC Secretariat on 23-24 June 2011 with regard to the Study on Economic Integration within SAARC countries.
+Several milestones have been accomplished toward greater cooperation in financial issues within the SAARC region.
+A SAARC-ADB Inception Workshop for the SAARC Studies on Trade, Economics and Finance was held at the SAARC Secretariat on 23-24 June 2011 about the Study on Economic Integration within SAARC countries.
 Another SAARC workshop on Public Debt Management was held at the SAARC Secretariat on 26 December 2011.
 A SAARC Expert Group on Development of Capital Markets in South Asia was also held at the SAARC Secretariat on 27 December 2011.

 The South Asian region is energy deficient as it does not have enough oil and gas reserves to meet its needs and thus, depends heavily on imports.
-Most of the member states do not have the capacity to generate sufficient electricity to meet their demands.
+Most of the member states cannot generate sufficient electricity to meet their demands.
 Therefore, securing sustainable energy supplies to meet energy needs at affordable prices has become a major energy policy imperative of member states of SAARC.

 The process of regional cooperation in the energy sector began in January 2000 with the establishment of a Technical Committee on Energy.
 The Technical Committee on Energy met twice.
 Thereafter, recognizing that this vital area requires focused attention, the CoM approved the creation of a specialized Working Group on Energy in January 2004.

-Transport: At the 12th SAARC Summit held in Islamabad in 2004, the SAARC leaders insisted on acceleration and the stable economic growth for strengthening the transport, transition and communication links over the realm.
-Consequently, SAARC Regional Multimodal Transport Study (SRMTS) started operating with the technical and financial aid of the ADB aiming of enhancing transport connectivity among the SAARC nations.
-SRMTS run on two phases; phase-I is on the operation by the national experts, regional experts, on the other hand, operate the phase-II.
+Transport: At the twelfth SAARC summit, held in Islamabad in 2004, the SAARC leaders insisted on acceleration and stable economic growth for strengthening the transport, transition, and communication links over the realm.
+Consequently, SAARC Regional Multimodal Transport Study (SRMTS) started operating with the technical and financial aid of the ADB aiming at enhancing transport connectivity among the SAARC nations.
+SRMTS runs in two phases; phase-I is on the operation by the national experts, and regional experts, on the other hand, operate the phase-II.

 The second meeting of the Ministers of Science and Technology was held in Colombo on 24 November 2009.
-At that meeting, implementation of the SAARC Action Plan was reviewed, and a number of short-term activities were approved for implementation.
-The Ministers expressed their firm commitment for the prioritization of initiatives in Science and Technology in the region for a prosperous South Asia.
+At that meeting, the implementation of the SAARC Action Plan was reviewed, and several short-term activities were approved for implementation.
+The Ministers expressed their firm commitment to the prioritization of initiatives in Science and Technology in the region for a prosperous South Asia.

-More information on regional cooperation on science and technology within SAARC can be found in the Official Website of the SAARC.
+More information on regional cooperation in science and technology within SAARC can be found on the Official Website of SAARC.

-Poverty Alleviation: Since the inception of SAARC, its Member States have been working together with a view to alleviating poverty in the region.
+Poverty Alleviation: Since the inception of SAARC, its Member States have been working together to alleviate poverty in the region.
 The SAARC leaders at the sixth summit held in Colombo in 1991 established an Independent South Asian Commission on Poverty Alleviation (ISACPA) and the Commission provided a conceptual framework for poverty alleviation through social mobilization and empowerment in South Asia.

-Since 2017 onwards, SAARC has decided to replace the Regional Poverty Profile with the SAARC Development Report.
-Meanwhile, on the eve of Eighteenth SAARC Summit, the SAARC leaders repeated their firm devotion to establishing a poverty-free South Asia by implementing its action plans in the sector through its ministerial and secretary-level mechanisms.
+From 2017 onwards, SAARC has decided to replace the Regional Poverty Profile with the SAARC Development Report.
+Meanwhile, on the eve of the eighteenth SAARC summit, the SAARC leaders repeated their firm devotion to establishing a poverty-free South Asia by implementing its action plans in the sector through its ministerial and secretary-level mechanisms.

-More information on regional cooperation on poverty alleviation within SAARC can be found in the Official Website of the SAARC.
+More information on regional cooperation on poverty alleviation within SAARC can be found on the Official Website of SAARC.

-To enhance the collaboration among the Member States of SAARC with regard to communication, the communication ministers of SAARC countries have been meeting on a regular basis and a number of programs have been initiated.
+To enhance the collaboration among the Member States of SAARC concerning communication, the communication ministers of SAARC countries have been meeting regularly and several programs have been initiated.
 A Plan of Action on Telecommunications was adopted in the first conference of SAARC Communication ministers held in May 1998 to promote cooperation among member states in the field of telecommunication on a sustained basis.

-A Revised SAARC Plan of Action on Telecommunications was adopted in 2004 with a view to promoting cooperation in the enhancement of telecommunication links, utilizing information technologies within the SAARC region and minimizing disparities within and among member states in the telecommunication field.
+A Revised SAARC Plan of Action on Telecommunications was adopted in 2004 to promote cooperation in the enhancement of telecommunication links, utilizing information technologies within the SAARC region, and minimizing disparities within and among member states in the telecommunication field.
 The Working Group on Telecommunications and ICT was established by the CoM in January 2004.
 The working group holds several meetings and discussed various aspects of regional cooperation on communication.